THE WARDEN AND FELLOWS OF ST PAUL’S COLLEGE

-The College stores personal information centrally under the control of the Warden and his staff in a number of secure databases, paper-based files and other record keeping methods.
-We have taken steps to ensure protection of personal information from misuse, loss, unauthorised access and modification or improper disclosure.
+The College stores Personal Information centrally under the control of the Warden and his or her staff in a number of secure databases, paper-based files and other record keeping methods.
+We have taken steps to ensure protection of Personal Information from misuse, loss, unauthorised access and modification or improper disclosure.

-Personal information about individuals is authorised for use for the purposes for which it was collected by the Warden or Council from time to time.
-The College does not permit access to its databases by individuals or third parties for the private or business use of the information.
+Personal Information about individuals is authorised for use for the purposes for which it was collected by the Warden.
+The College does not permit access to its databases by third parties for the private or business use of the information.

 The College also takes steps to destroy or de-identify information that we no longer require or are no longer required to retain by statute for prescribed periods of time.

-You may apply for access personal information about you held by the College and advise the College of any perceived inaccuracy.
+You may apply for access to Personal Information about you held by the College and advise the College of any perceived inaccuracy.

-To access personal information the College holds about you, please contact the Executive Manager, who is the College’s Privacy Officer.
-Email: email@example.com
+To access Personal Information the College holds about you, please contact the College Business Director, who is the College’s Privacy Officer at firstname.lastname@example.org.

-The College may disclose personal information about an individual to overseas recipients.
-This is most likely to occur when providing information about residents or alumni who have applied for positions or scholarships at overseas institutions or employers in Europe, the United States, Canada or in Asian countries, or to facilitate exchanges with overseas educational institutions or the Kokoda Track expeditions in Papua New Guinea.
+The College may disclose Personal Information about an individual to overseas recipients.
+This is most likely to occur when providing information about residents or alumni who have applied for positions or scholarships at overseas institutions or employers, or to facilitate exchanges with overseas educational institutions.

 We will investigate your complaint and attempt to resolve any breach of the Australian Privacy Principles that might have occurred in accordance with the Privacy Act.
 If you are not satisfied with the outcome of this procedure, then you may request that an independent person (usually the Commonwealth Information Commissioner) investigate your complaint.